VerySolidSnake/FCC1/README.md

 # KnownQuote - This is an application that randomly shows quotes of known people.
+The quote and author name change after clicking on the button
 ## Languages used:
 <li>HTML</li>
 <li>CSS</li>